 We are sorry but we are oversubscribed for our 2022/23 novice diver training program and we can no longer take any applicants.
 We will be starting our 2023/24 training in October 2023.

-Aberdeen Sub-Aqua club is a branch of the British Sub-Aqua Club (BSAC) and all our training is in accordance with the BSAC Diver Training Programme .
-Standards of training and qualifications are common throughout all the BSAC branches, therefore, your qualifications will be accepted by all other BSAC branches and recognised globally.
+Aberdeen Sub-Aqua club is a branch of the British Sub-Aqua Club (BSAC) and all our training is in accordance with the BSAC Diver Training Programme.
+Standards of training and qualifications are common throughout all the BSAC branches, therefore, your qualifications will be accepted by all other BSAC branches and recognised by diving establishments globally.

-New members who already have BSAC's Ocean Diver qualification, or its equivalent from another agency, can continue to Sports Diver, Dive Leader or Advanced Diver training with the club.
+New members who already have BSAC's Ocean Diver qualification, or its equivalent from another agency (e.g. PADI Open Water), can continue to Sports Diver, Dive Leader or Advanced Diver training with the club.
 New members with more advanced qualification can enter BSAC's training scheme at the appropriate level.

 Training is free to club members (other than nominal fees for workbooks, pool attendance and equipment hire).

-Work towards the three main BSAC qualifications with us.
+Once qualified you can work towards the three more advanced BSAC qualifications with us.